google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 * Run `make presubmit` to lint your code and ensure all tests are passing.

+* Run `make clear-cache` to clear docker containers' caches.
+Next time you build a project, the container will be built from scratch.

 * Add your fuzzer to the list in `.github/workflows/ci.yml` to enable building it on continous integration.